wp-plugins/hal/readme.txt

 For the widget :

-4. Go to the "Appearance", "Widgets" to configure the widget "Lastest Publications".
+4. Go to the menu "Appearance", "Widgets" to configure the widget "Lastest Publications".

 == Frequently Asked Questions ==